Wicked Spoon Buffet 2023: Menu, Hours, Prices

 • Phone: 702 698 7870

 One thing you will notice with many Las Vegas buffets is that they stick to traditional dishes and focus more on variety than quality.
-Wicked Spoon stands out with many of its decadent dishes and chef-crafted curations that provide guests a five-star experience.
+Wicked Spoon stands out with many of its decadent dishes and chef-crafted curations that provide guests with a five-star experience.

-If you are someone who loves buffets and still want the highest quality foods then you will not go wrong with Wicked Spoon.
+If you are someone who loves buffets and still wants the highest quality foods then you will not go wrong with Wicked Spoon.
 For the highest quantity, the All You Can Eat Crab Legs speaks for itself.

 Warm lighting and a relaxing ambiance greet you the moment you arrive at the buffet.
 The colors used are monotone but rich and classy.